objectuser/pneumatic.github.io/pneumatic/_sources/overview.txt

 Foundations
 ===========

-Pneumatic leverages `Spring <http://spring.io/>`_ projects whenever possible, and that's a lot.
+Pneumatic leverages `Spring <http://spring.io/>`_ projects whenever possible, and that's quite often.
 There are areas where Pneumatic diverges from some frameworks like `Spring Batch <http://projects.spring.io/spring-batch/>`_.
 In the future, it is possible that Pneumatic will be more closely aligned with this project and possibly others.

 There are enormous benefits from leveraging Spring.
 Some of these are: